samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

 - Fine-tune an AI model for a specific task.
 - Generate LoRA adapters (fine-tuned model) for efficient on-device inference on the ONNX Runtime.

-### What is OLIVE
+### What is Olive

 OLIVE (ONNX LIVE) is a model optimization toolkit with accompanying CLI that enables you to ship models for the ONNX runtime +++https://onnxruntime.ai+++ with quality and performance.

 ![Olive Flow](./images/olive-flow.png)

-The input to OLIVE is typically a PyTorch or Hugging Face model and the output is an optimized ONNX model that is executed on a device (deployment target) running the ONNX runtime.
-OLIVE will optimize the model for the deployment target's AI accelerator (NPU, GPU, CPU) provided by a hardware vendor such as Qualcomm, AMD, Nvidia or Intel.
+The input to Olive is typically a PyTorch or Hugging Face model and the output is an optimized ONNX model that is executed on a device (deployment target) running the ONNX runtime.
+Olive will optimize the model for the deployment target's AI accelerator (NPU, GPU, CPU) provided by a hardware vendor such as Qualcomm, AMD, Nvidia or Intel.

-OLIVE executes a *workflow*, which is an ordered sequence of individual model optimization tasks called *passes* - example passes include: model compression, graph capture, quantization, graph optimization.
+Olive executes a *workflow*, which is an ordered sequence of individual model optimization tasks called *passes* - example passes include: model compression, graph capture, quantization, graph optimization.
 Each pass has a set of parameters that can be tuned to achieve the best metrics, say accuracy and latency, that are evaluated by the respective evaluator.
-OLIVE employs a search strategy that uses a search algorithm to auto-tune each pass one by one or set of passes together.
+Olive employs a search strategy that uses a search algorithm to auto-tune each pass one by one or set of passes together.

-#### Benefits of OLIVE
+#### Benefits of Olive

 - **Reduce frustration and time** of trial-and-error manual experimentation with different techniquies for graph optimization, compression and quantization.
 Define your quality and performance constraints and let OLIVE automatically find the best model for you.
 - **40+ built-in model optimization components** covering cutting edge techniques in quantization, compression, graph optimization and finetuning.